Bluebirds In North Carolina

 Bluebirds build neat, cup-shaped nests made of weed stems, grasses and sometimes pine straw.
 House sparrow nests are tall and messy, sometimes made of trash.
 Remove these nests, or better yet, locate your boxes away from places where house sparrows abound—such as close to your house or near a source of grain.
 Do not disturb nests of other native species that may use the box, such as tree swallows, flycatchers, wrens, chickadees and titmice.
 These are protected by law and are desirable species you can still have fun observing.

 Unlike typical feeder species, bluebirds must be coaxed to eat from a specialty feeder.
 Supplements like berries and mealworms can help birds survive harsh winters when starlings have stripped shrubs and trees of fruit.
-For training tips, consult any of the sources listed above.
+For training tips, consult any of the sources listed above, learn about bluebird boxes, or read about a North Carolinian who specializes in making his own.